-Knowing how to style curly hair is something every curly haired girl needs to have down to a science.
+Knowing how to style curly hair is something every curly-haired girl needs to have down to a science.
 Curly hair has its own set of hair care rules that are distinctively unique from all of the other hair types.
-There’s texture and its reaction to certain weather conditions, water, product and much more that can make it particular when it comes maintenance.
+How its texture reacts to certain weather conditions, water, product, and much more requires a different maintenance approach versus other hair types.
 That’s why learning how to style curly hair is so important.

 How to Style Curly Hair

 1. Shampoo and condition your hair for your hair type.

 Using the right shampoo and conditioner for your curly hair is key to getting the nourishment and moisture that your hair needs.
 Try TRESemmé Flawless Curls Shampoo and TRESemmé Flawless Curls Conditioner whose formulas can provide your hair with much-needed balanced hydration.